pigriver123/project-theta/slides/05_results.md

 \end{equation}
 where the response are categorical variable indicating acceptance or rejection of a gamble.

-- Calculate the behavoral loss aversion
+- Calculate the behavioral loss aversion
 \begin{equation}
 \lambda = -\beta_{loss} / \beta_{gain}
 \end{equation}